All Episodes

-Okay, tell you what, have audio soundbite number 19 standing by.
+Okay, I tell you what, have audio soundbite number 19 standing by.

-I haven't made up my mind yet whether I'm gonna use it.
+I haven't made up my mind yet whether I'm going to use it.

-Folks, I don't know if you've been keeping up with it or not, but the left is just beside themselves, as you know that I have not conformed and joined the crowd at a conventional wisdom in praising Stephen Colbert for going over to the uh to the Letterman show.
+Now, let me just tell you, folks, I don't know if you've been keeping up with it or not, but the left is just beside themselves, as you know, that I have not conformed and joined the crowd at conventional wisdom in praising Stephen Colbert for going over to the Letterman Show.

 For Limbaugh to make a big deal out of this proves he's losing it, and we are on the downside.